DHARU100/Easyfund/README.md

-he read me file contains
+The read me for te project
 ------------------------

 Unzip the file in the email , add the folder to the Visual studio workspace.